-Credit transfer eligibility to the elective area
+Credit transfer eligibility to the free elective area

 All modules offered at ETH are eligible for credit transfer to the free elective area, provided that they belong to the appropriate degree level and that your study program actually includes a free elective area.